TZCRC/Lanner-CamPod/README.md

 * Photographic quality was generally excellent, with easily-distinguishable wildlife down to impala size and smaller.
 * Images had noticable reduced sharpness at the edges at F5-F5.6 (which was the setting for most of the RR images).
   * This criticism of sharpness is fairly personal, and the PI has been informed that he's being overly picky.
   * Tests determined better sharpness with aperture at F7.1, and later images were set accordingly.
-This results in
+This results in better sharpness at the edges (particularly corners) of the image, but the image quality in these corners is noticably poorer.
   * A better lens is needed - turns out this one (Nikkor 28mm) is not known as being terribly sharp.
 However, it's unsure if a decent combination of small size, focal length and good sharpness is possible.
 The Sigma Art 28mm is incredibly good but  larger in length, overall volume and weight.
 * Auto-ISO settings with 1/2000 speed and any allowable ISO up to 25,600 meant motion blur was unnoticable.
 The higher ISO values - particularly in the early morning, had a lot of noise, but by the time the target area was
 * The combination of fast shutter speed and the rubber mounts on the connector from housing to clamp seem to have reduced any significant vibration as well, compared to the results that Richard Lamprey reports from a fixed (steel-on-steel) mount from Tsavo.